Augochlorella: Ecological and economic importance

 The genus Augochlorella consists of generalist pollinators, and visit plants such as Apocynum cannabinum, Erigeron strigosus, Pycnanthemum tenuifolium, Solidago odora, and Euthamia graminifolia.

-Augochlorella aurata is found in Rockefeller State Park Preserve in New York City where they can be seen pollinating dogbane, fleabane, mountain mint, wild roses, and goldenrod.
+Augochlorella aurata is found in Rockefeller State Park Preserve in Westchester County, New York where they can be seen pollinating dogbane, fleabane, mountain mint, wild roses, and goldenrod.
 Wild bees can be important pollinators in cities like New York and keep gardens and parks healthy.
 Augochlorella aurata is also an important pollinator for many wildflowers and crops, including stone fruits, pome fruits, alfalfa, sunflower, pepper, strawberry, tomato and watermelon plants, making this species very valuable for commercial fruit and vegetable farming.
 In general, sweat bee populations will increase in an area if there are wildflowers and nesting areas available for them.

 Parasites

 The family Halictidae contains a few social parasites and cleptoparasitic bee genera, and these parasites affect the genus Augochlorella as well.
 Some prominent cleptoparasites include Sphecodes (like Sphecodes pimpinellae), Microsphecodes, and some Lasioglossum species.
 Sphecodes females will typically kill the existing Augochlorella egg or larva in the cell before they lay their own egg.
 In most other cleptoparasitic species, eggs are laid on the unfinished cell walls or through sealed cells where the cleptoparasite larva will kill the existing egg or larva and eat the host's stored food.

 Mite associations with Augochlorella include Laelaspoides ordwayae, which are kleptoparasites that feed on pollen stored in brood cells.
 Although Laelospoides usually do not harm the developing bee directly, the bee is harmed since there is less food available for it to consume.